Steve Mirsky: Welcome to the Scientific American Podcast Science Talk, posted on May 23rd, 2014. I’m Steve Mirsky. On this episode –

-Steve Mirsky: One of the great things about the history of neutrino physics is how wrong some of the really big guys were, like Diraq and Hans Beta.
+Steve Mirsky: One of the great things about the history of neutrino physics is how wrong some of the really big guys were, like Dirac and Hans Bethe.

 Ray Jayawardhana: Indeed.
 Well initially, people justifiably enough thought, “How could we ever detect this particle experimentally?”

-Steve Mirsky: Was it Paoli who said, “I may have proposed a particle that can’t be detected.”
+Steve Mirsky: Was it Pauli who said, “I may have proposed a particle that can’t be detected.”